 - Angelica Pickles once appeared as a guest on The Rosie O'Donnell Show.

 - The live broadcast of the Academy Awards sometimes has cartoon characters as presenters.
 They almost always present the Best Animated Short award, although there's been exceptions (Woody Woodpecker for the Special Achievement Award to Walter Lantz, Beavis and Butt-Head presenting Best Sound Effects, Edna Mode for Best Costume and Ted for Best Sound Editing/Mixing).
+Belle and the Beast from Beauty and the Beast once presented for Best Animated Short.
+Almost always, with a few exceptions, whenever animated characters present at the awards, their mouths are covered up by the envelope when announcing the winner.
 For the Best Animated Feature awards, the characters from the nominated films are sometimes shown sitting in the audience.

 - If those weren't enough, Donald Duck co-hosted the 1957 ceremony!